ALLERGIC RHINITIS OVERVIEW

 Nasal glucocorticoids — Nasal glucocorticoids (steroids) delivered by a nasal spray are the first-line treatment for the symptoms of allergic rhinitis.
 These drugs have few side effects and dramatically relieve symptoms in most people.
 Studies have shown that nasal glucocorticoids are more effective than oral antihistamines for symptom relief .

 There are a number of nasal glucocorticoids available by prescription.
 Specific medications include fluticasone, mometasone, budesonide, flunisolide, triamcinolone, beclomethasone, fluticasone furoate, and ciclesonide.
 These drugs differ with regard to the frequency of doses, the spray device, and cost, but all are similarly effective for treating all the symptoms of allergic rhinitis.
+In the United States, triamcinolone nasal spray (Nasacort Allergy 24HR) is available without a prescription.
+Various agents are available without a prescription in other countries.

 People with severe rhinitis may need to use a nasal decongestant for a few days before starting a nasal glucocorticoid to reduce nasal swelling, which will allow the nasal spray to reach more areas of the nasal passages.
 (See 'Decongestants' below.)